November 8, 2025 (4mo ago) — last updated February 20, 2026 (1mo ago)

 A lot of people wonder how this differs from therapy.
 While both are valuable, they serve very different purposes.
 Think of it this way: therapy often helps you heal the past, while coaching helps you build the future.

 Ultimately, choosing between the two depends entirely on your needs.
-If you're looking for actionable strategies to improve your productivity and manage daily life more effectively, coaching is likely the right fit.
-If you're struggling with deeper emotional or psychological issues, therapy is the appropriate path.
+If you’re looking for actionable strategies to improve your productivity and manage daily life more effectively, coaching is likely the right fit.
+If you’re experiencing deeper emotional or psychological issues, therapy may be appropriate.
 The two can even work powerfully in tandem.

 The Core Skills You Will Actually Build